timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/about-multinode.md

 ```

 ### Transactions and consistency model
-Transactions that involve distributed hypertables are atomic, just
+Transactions that occur on distributed hypertables are atomic, just
-like those involving regular hypertables.
-In other words, a
+like those on regular hypertables.
+This means that a distributed
-distributed transaction that involves multiple data nodes is
+transaction that involves multiple data nodes is guaranteed to
-guaranteed to either succeed on all nodes or none of them.
-This
+either succeed on all nodes or on none of them.
+This guarantee
-guarantee is provided by the [two-phase commit protocol][2pc], which
+is provided by the [two-phase commit protocol][2pc], which
 is used to implement distributed transactions in TimescaleDB.

 The read consistency of a distributed hypertable is a bit different